 The PLA's Harbour Masters oversee navigational safety on the River.
 The Chief Harbour Master has overall responsibility for navigational safety on the tidal Thames.
 Working for him are a group of harbour masters and deputy harbour masters, all of whom are experienced mariners.
 To better handle the different activities on the River, they are divided into two teams:

 Deputy Chief Harbour Master - Julian Parkes

-Julian and his team are responsible for the Safety Management System (SMS), Port Security, Vessel Licensing and Emergency Planning.
+Julian is the Harbour Master for the Lower District, covering the area between Crossness (Dagenham) to the outer port limits.
+Julian and his team are also responsible for the Safety Management System (SMS), Port Security, Vessel Licensing and Emergency Planning.